-Campus Lab, and Psychiatric Inpatient Unit 8 week rotation; requires concurrent enrollment in NU 330.
+Campus Lab and Community rotation; requires concurrent enrollment in NU 485.

 NU 495 Professional Role (5)

 Applies the role of the professional nurse, prepares the student for career advancement, and explores current and future trends in nursing and health care.
 Forty-five (45) didactic course hours and ninety (90) practice hours.
 Fall/Spring.
 Prerequisites: NU 430, and NU 485, or NU 305.